How to set up a call center?

 Business Phone System

-To set up a call center for customer service purpose, a business phone system centered on your requirements for an onsite or a virtual solution.
+To start a call center for customer service purpose, a business phone system centered on your requirements for an onsite or a virtual solution.
 Like for telemarketing, you should consider your team size and internet connection strength before you go ahead.
 Make sure that your phone solution is scalable, easy to implement, and well-fitted with your desired features.

 You should know your customers and their preferences beforehand.
 Make sure you are available to serve them on their preferred channels.
 These channels may include social media platforms, live chat platforms, and of course, voice channels.
 For this, your contact center software needs to have a multi-channel strategy incorporated.